-Important: Turbid nanoformulations will interfere with this assay and therefore should be tested using other versions of LAL (e.g. gel-clot and chromogenic).
-Turbid formulations with low MVD will likely interfere with both turbidity and chromogenic LALs and should be tested using the gel-clot and other methods as discussed in reference 3.
+Important: Nanoformulations with an absorbance overlapping with 405 nm interfere with this assay and therefore should be tested using other versions of the LAL (e.g., gel-clot and turbidity).
+Turbid formulations with low MVD will likely interfere with both turbidity and chromogenic LAL and should be tested using gel-clot and other methods as discussed in reference 3.